Welcome to today's edition of the Rush 24-7 podcast.

 America is responsible for problems throughout the world.

-It is American hegemony and America oppression and American capitalism that is destroying the planet, and that we are in the wrong, and therefore, of course we should sit down.
+It is American hegemony and America oppression and American capitalism that is destroying the planet and that we are in the wrong and therefore, of course, we should sit down.

 The more things change, the more they stay the same.

-This is the same view they had during the Cold War, and Ronald Wilson Reagan proved them undeniably wrong by taking just the opposite tact and won a war without firing a shot, at least during the bulk of his presidency.
+And Ronald Wilson Reagan proved them undeniably wrong by taking just the opposite tact and won a war without firing a shot, at least during the bulk of his presidency.

 1-800-282-2882, I'm Jason Lewis in for Rush Limbaugh.